-Always seek to better yourself through challenges, knowledge, and experiences.
-You cannot expect to be in a better position if you do not seek to better yourself.
+Seek to better yourself through challenges, knowledge, and experiences.
 Don’t wish it was easier, wish you were better.

 Honesty & Transparency

 Be open, be honest, and be human.
-False personas are just another way to escape from the truth, and everyone knows it.
-Stand out and help the world become more welcoming and accepting of personal faults.
-They shape who you are, don't hide them.
+False personas are just another way to escape from the truth.
+Accept and understand personal faults, they shape who you are.

-The jobs best done, are the ones most loved.
-Do not waste your time doing the things you hate because it's very likely you won't do them well.
-Better spend your time on what you love for the sake of both happiness and efficiency.
+The jobs best done are the ones most loved.
+Spend your time on what you love for the sake of both happiness and efficiency.

 Failure = Success

-Go do something different, experience new things, and forget the fear of failure.
-Without failure nothing great would ever have been done.
-Disney would never have been founded, the lightbulb would never have been invented, and Paypal wouldn’t exist.
+Forget the fear of failure.
+Without it, Disney would never have been founded, the lightbulb would never have been invented, and Paypal wouldn’t exist.
 Just to name a few.

 Death To The Ego